virtusize/virtusize.github.io/source/integration-guide/integration.rst

 Single Button
 ^^^^^^^^^^^^^

-For using a button, create an element like this on your page.
+When implementing a button, create an element like this on your page.
 You can use any DOM-id you like.
 A CSS class or anything selectable will work as well:

 ::